 I have practiced law since 1973 and my experience is broad.
 After clerking for the Assignment Judge of Hudson County, I became an associate of the Greenbaum law firm (then known as Greenbaum Greenbaum Rowe and Smith) and after a beneficial experience as a litigator, I concentrated in the commercial real estate area.
 I became a partner of the firm and for the ensuing 10 years I worked on commercial and residential subdivisions, acquisitions, financings, and land use applications.

 While a member of the Greenbaum firm, I secured an L.L.
 M in Taxation at New York University Law School, to complement my J.D. from Rutgers- Newark Law School and my B.A. from the University of Pennsylvania.

 I thereafter became General Counsel to the M. Alfieri organization.
 As well as concentrating on commercial real estate matters I also became well versed in commercial leasing as the Alfieri organization owned, managed and developed several million square feet of office and flex space.
 As General Counsel I was responsible for administrative, corporate and litigation matters, as well as commercial real estate matters including development, leasing and financing.
 I established relationships with brokers and sophisticated lawyers for tenants and lenders.
 Most importantly, I learned to approach matters not just as a lawyer representing a businessman but also as a businessman.

 After 12 years, I became General Counsel to Kara Homes Inc. and all its affiliates.
 I was once again responsible for all corporate and real estate matters.
 This included financing, construction, acquisition, and zoning.
 For the several year period I was general counsel, Kara Homes was among the fastest growing builders in the state.

 I have used the knowledge and experience I have gained over these many years to grow my practice.
 As a sole practitioner I am mindful that my success is based on cost effective service.
-I do what large firms can do in an economical way to benefit the client.
+I do what large firms can do, but in an economical way to benefit the client.